-Table 7 below provides information only on households living in "MTW units" that PHA plans to serve during FY 2019.
+Table 7 provides information on households living in "MTW units" that PHA plans to serve during FY 2020.
 This includes all households residing in PHA public housing units as well as HCV MTW households.
 All of PHA's public housing units are "MTW units".
-Although not required by HUD, PHA has included Table 7A which identifies non-MTW households served.
-The actual number of household served may vary.
-The conversion of public housing to project-based assistance under RAD began in FY 2017 and will continue in FY 2019.
+The actual number of household served may vary from that listed on the tables.
+The conversion of public housing to project-based assistance under RAD began in FY 2017, and will continue in FY 2020.
 RAD vouchers are included in the total "Federal MTW Voucher (HCV) Units to be Leased" shown in Table 7.
-The number of public housing and HCV families served may be impacted by the RAD conversion schedule.
+The number of public housing and HCV families served may be affected by the RAD conversion schedule.
+As shown in Table 7A, PHA does not operate any local, non-traditional programs as defined by HUD.